trstlabs/intento/docs/docs/using-flows/from-connected-chain.md

 ### 3. Managing Flows

-You can manage your flows on [TriggerPortal](https://triggerportal.zone/), where you can create, view, update, and control your flows.
+You can manage your flows on [Intento Portal](https://portal.intento.zone/), where you can create, view, update, and control your flows.